rl1987/trickster.dev/tricksterblog/content/post/how-to-scrape-zillow-with-python-and-scrapy.md

 ```

 We also set `IMAGES_STORE` to directory path that images will be saved in after they are downloaded and normalised into
-a consistent format (make sure you PIL is installed).
+a consistent format (make sure you have PIL installed).

 ```python
 IMAGES_STORE = 'images'